theochem/iodata/CONTRIBUTING.rst

    Mention in the corresponding issue when you are working on it.
 "Claim" the issue to avoid duplicate efforts.

+2. TODO: Roberto needs more testing.
-2. Install Roberto, which is the driver for our CI setup.
+   Install Roberto, which is the driver for our CI setup.
 It can also replicate the continuous integration on your local machine, which makes it easier to prepare a passable pull request.
 See TODO FIX URL.